JaciObeid/Challenge-9-READMe-Generator/README.md

 # README Generator

   ## Description
-  This repository will generate a README.md with a few simple prompts using node terminal.
+  An application that will create a README.md file with all the inputs after you answer a few simple questions.

   ## Table of Contents
   -[Description](#Description)